-TODA/IP [ST19] is a protocol for secure communication and coordination in decentralized networks, which relies on the same underlying data structures and encryption mechanisms as standard blockchain platforms, but combines these in a radically different way to enable tremendously greater scalability.
+TODA/IP [TODAWP] is a protocol for secure communication and coordination in decentralized networks, which relies on the same underlying data structures and encryption mechanisms as standard functioning cryptography that is running this planet including the innovations by blockchain platforms, but combines these in a radically different way to enable tremendously greater scalability.

-The most obvious distinction between TODA/IP and other blockchain systems is that TODA/IP is fundamentally ledgerless - there is no essential dependence on any distributed or replicated ledger.
-Rather, each record managed by the network independently records its own transaction history.
+The most obvious distinction between TODA/IP and other blockchain systems is that TODA/IP is fundamentally ledgerless - there is no essential dependence on any ledger be it centralized or decentralized, removing the dependencies introduce unprecedented advantages.
+Rather, each record managed by the network independently records its own transaction history while any movement of ownerships do impact a global hash that is carefully and deterministically constructed in a fully decentralized and distributed setting.
 One could then say that the ledger exists implicitly within the network of file transaction records, to be partially spidered by various processes on an as-needed basis.
 A crude metaphor to traditional blockchain architectures would be to say that in TODA/IP the ledger is "sharded all the way down" (though of course the underlying mechanisms are not precisely that).
+However, if any ledger succeeds and getting sharded all the way down to the smallest possible set of data, they are likely to coincide with where Toda/IP has started and therefore be interoperable

-TODA/IP significantly by passes well known problems w/ replicated ledgers, such as
+${ m TODA/IP}$ significantly by passes well known problems w/ replicated ledgers, such as

-- Coordination overhead associated with distributing information from a large network to a number of replicated ledgers - Communications overhead required for sending, receiving, and processing messages (e.g. according to gossip protocols which, while resilient, are known for their considerable communications overhead) - Decreased performance with scale.
+- Coordination overhead associated with distributing information from a large network to a number of replicated ledgers - Communications overhead required for sending, receiving, and processing messages (e.g. according to gossip protocols which, while resilient, are known for their considerable communications overhead)

+• Decreased performance with scale.
 Replicated ledgers require that every fully participating node must process every single transaction which occurs.
 This means that as more transactions occur, and more nodes participate, overall transaction times suffer severely.
 This type of protocol offers security, neutrality and censorship resistance at the cost of scalability.